RafalPrus/Woo_Poster/README.md

 You also need to create a config.py file with the access data for the Wordpress and Woocommerce platforms.
 Instructions for generating the required values for Woocommerce can be found here: https://woocommerce.com/document/woocommerce-rest-api/

+## Todo
+- [ ] Add screenshots to the README.md that will help understand how to prepare folders with products.
+- [ ] Add Polish README.md